ga-wdi-exercises/tv-browser/readme.md

  1. The `"#movie-select"` should be hidden by default.

- 2. When the user may submits a search for a movie keyword...
+ 2. When the user submits a search for a movie keyword...
   - the `"#movie-select"` field should be un-hidden,
   - it should be populated with all search results,
   - and the first select option should read "Movies matching `keyword`…".